 Despite termination, Linton shows support for Canopy Growth

-Under Linton’s tenure, Canopy grew from the first publicly traded marijuana company in Canada to obtaining a New York Stock Exchange listing and having a current market valuation of C$18.45 billion.
+Under Linton’s tenure, Canopy grew from the first publicly traded marijuana company in Canada to obtain a New York Stock Exchange listing and having a current market valuation of C$18.45 billion.

 In a statement, Linton said that, while his turn at the company was over, he was confident in the team replacing him.